dsgnhb/discord-bot/README.md

 You can use this site to help you generate a full OAuth Link, which includes a calculator for the permissions:
 [https://finitereality.github.io/permissions-calculator/?v=0](https://finitereality.github.io/permissions-calculator/?v=0)

+## Contributing

+This project uses [gitmoji](https://gitmoji.carloscuesta.me/) for all commit messages:

+Gitmoji is an initiative to standardize and explain the use of emojis on GitHub commit messages.
+Using emojis on commit messages provides an easy way of identifying the purpose or intention of a commit.

 ***
 Authors: flo (https://flooo.me), lukas (https://lukaas.de), fin (https://angu.li), alex (https://github.com/CreepPlaysDE)